nebats2/amharic-rag/README.md

 <h1>Amharic Rag</h1>

 <p>
-mharicRag is a FastAPI application that processes PDF documents, detect amharic and english languages, converts them into vector embeddings, and stores them in a Dockerized Qdrant vector database.
+AmharicRag is a ready to ship FastAPI application that processes PDF documents, detect amharic and english languages, converts them into vector embeddings, and stores them in a Dockerized Qdrant vector database.
 This enables accurate and efficient document retrieval to provide context for AI-powered chat prompts.
 </p>